6.18. Permission system in NextGIS Web

 • Permission - permission or permission scope that is prohibited or allowed by the rule

-• Resource - type of resource to which this rule applies
+• Apply to - scope of application: this resource, this and subresourcer or a particular type of resource to which this rule applies

 Regardless of rule’s placement (at the beginning or end of the list) - first, the rules with the action “Allow” are applied, and then the rules “Deny”.
 In other words - ‘Deny’ has a higher priority than ‘Allow’.
 The position of the rule doesn’t matter.